 Part III: Mindsets & Priorities

 Humans are naturally yearning for stability, constancy, and predictability because it provides security and comfort.
 So why change leadership style and prioritisation if things used to work before?
 The world has changed and so has leadership.
-Let’s see which mindsets are outdated and need to be shifted to step out of the comfort zones.
+Let's see which mindsets are outdated and need to be shifted.

 This is the third part of the series 'Nutrient-Poor Soil', covering further aspects related to priorities and mindsets of executives that need to change to cope with ubiquitous changes.
 If you haven't done it yet, take a look at the introduction, first and second part to get more context and deeper insights into other issues.